 What Are the Best Living Fence Plants for Your Yard?

-A living fence provides all the same benefits as a man-made fence while inviting a healthy relationship with local wildlife and the environment.
+A low-maintenance living fence provides all the same benefits as a man-made fence while inviting a healthy relationship with local wildlife and the environment.
 From deciduous to evergreen, spiny to fruit-bearing, read on to discover the best plants for your living fence.

 What is a Living Fence?

-Unlike the Dingo Fence, which caused animal populations to become unbalanced, living fences invite harmony with nature, creating a complete ecosystem.
+Living fences invite harmony with nature, creating a complete ecosystem.
 The natural barriers of a living fence comprise trees, shrubs, or vines instead of traditional materials like wood, chain-link, or wire.

 Living fences offer many benefits to homeowners, including: